studentkittens/lncs-pandoc/paper.md

 #Introduction to git annex usage

-As `git-annex` is primary a command line tool developed by developers, it is primarily suitable for power users.
-But in meantime there is also a fancy web-based GUI tool called [git annex webapp](#webapp).
+As `git-annex` is primary a command line tool written by developers for developers, it is primarily suitable for power users.
+But in meantime there is also a web-based GUI tool called [git annex webapp](#webapp).
 It is a part of the [git annex assistant](#assistant).
 This chapter gives a short introduction to the way `git-annex` might be used.
 Basic usage commands are demonstrated only.
 For a complete list of command and possibilities of `git-annex` see the manpage (`man git annex`) or type `git annex` inside the repository to get a list of all possible commands and options.
+The tested `git-annex` version is `git-annex version: 5.20141105-g8b19598`.

 ## Commandline usage